mrapczynski/fhda-luminis-owa-sso-adapter/README.md

 When using forms based authentication, OWA uses multiple strategies to detect and enable the premium mode from the client side.
 It appears that user agent detection may be used to provide premium mode only to browsers designated as supported by Microsoft.
 In addition, multiple cookies are used to communicate the intent to use premium mode during authentication.

-It is impossible to full emulate all of this activity in the XML for a GCF connector, and instead this adapter application can be used to perform the necessary steps in a servlet.
-The GCF can call the servlet instead of OWA directly, and the servlet behaves in such a way that all the essential features of the GCF framework, including cookie pickup, work as expected.
+It is impossible to fully emulate all of this activity in the XML for a GCF connector, and instead this adapter application can be used to perform the necessary steps in a servlet.
+The GCF can call the servlet to do the authentication work instead of calling OWA directly.
+The servlet behaves in such a way that all the essential features of the GCF framework, including client cookie pickup, work without issue.

 This adapter was developed and tested on Luminis Platform 4.3, but is likely to be compatible with earlier versions of 4.x without changes.
-It has been in production for many months, and has proven to be very reliable.
+It has been in production for many months, and thus far has proven to be very reliable.

 ## Requirements